microsoft/durabletask-dotnet/src/Analyzers/CONTRIBUTING.md

 ### Debugging

-Although debugging the unit tests are a great way to inspect an analyzer internal state, it can be useful to attach a debugger to one the samples projects mentioned above.
+Although debugging the unit tests is a great way to inspect an analyzer's internal state, it can be useful to attach a debugger to one of the samples projects mentioned above.

 In order to do that, go to the specific analyzer you want to debug and add the following lines to its `Initialize` method: